AnastasiaZhelunitsina/Magic-ball-in-English/README.md

-# This-is-the-implementation-of-the-magic-ball-in-the-code-for-Russian-users.-Gives-a-random-answer-of
+# Magic-ball-in-English
-This is the implementation of the magic ball in the code
+This is the implementation of the magic ball in the code.
+Gives a random answer of 20 options.
+Created with a basic methods Python.